animoca/ethereum-contracts/README.md

 The contracts are designed to be usable in any setup, behind a proxy or not.
 To achieve this, every storage is managed via [diamond storage pattern](https://dev.to/mudgen/how-diamond-storage-works-90e).

-The solidity files are named using the following convention:
+The solidity files are structured as follow:

 - `libraries/XYZStorage.sol`: Library managing the diamond storage and the core contract logic.
   Does not deal with access control and sender-related logic (such as for meta-transactions).
-- `XYZBase.sol`: Base abstract proxiable contract.
+- `base/XYZBase.sol`: Base abstract proxiable contract.
 Should be inherited by a proxied contract implementation.
   Deals with access control and sender-related logic.
 Does not deal with initialization sequence.
+- `facets/XYZFacet.sol`: Deployable diamond facet.
+Should be deployed and used via a diamond proxy.
+  Deals with access control and sender-related logic.
+Provides the initialization sequence via an initialization function.
 - `XYZ.sol`: Abstract immutable contract.
 Should be inherited by an immutable contract implementation.
+  Deals with access control and sender-related logic.
 Provides the initialization sequence via its `constructor`.
-- `XYZFacet.sol`: Deployable diamond facet.
-Should be deployed and used via a diamond proxy.
-  Provides the initialization sequence via an initialization function.

 To use a contract, simply import it in your code, for example: